 Sometimes the whole gang shows up and you’re like… what am I going to feed all of these people?

 Have no fear!
-You’ve just stumbled across the ultimate list of budget friendly easy recipes to feed a crowd.
+You’ve just stumbled across the ultimate list of cheap meals for large groups.

 Whether you’re in need of some cheap ways to feed a party, easy potluck recipes, or cheap family meals for those out of town guests, these easy recipes to feed a crowd will save the day!
-I’ve even included recipes to feed a crowd of 50 or more!!
+I’ve even included family style meals for large groups of 50 or more people!!

 Feeding your crowd is about to get a whole lot easier!

-Your family and friends will be begging for seconds with these crowd pleasing breakfast options, satisfying dinner ideas, and simple crock pot recipes!
+Your family and friends will be begging for seconds with these crowd pleasing breakfast options, satisfying dinner ideas, and Easy Crockpot Recipes!

 So let’s get planning before the crowds arrive!